NVIDIA/NVFlare/examples/getting_started/tf/README.md

 # Simulated Federated Learning with CIFAR10 Using Tensorflow

-This example shows `Tensorflow`-based classic Federated Learning algorithms, namely FedAvg, FedProx, FedOpt and Scaffold on CIFAR10 dataset.
+This example shows `Tensorflow`-based classic Federated Learning algorithms, namely FedAvg and FedOpt on CIFAR10 dataset.
 This example is analogous to [the example using `Pytorch` backend](https://github.com/NVIDIA/NVFlare/tree/main/examples/advanced/cifar10/cifar10-sim) on the same dataset, where same experiments